 Planning a visit of floating can we overwhelming.
-I prepared five travel tips for visit of Venice:
+You got to decide where to stay and what to visit.
+I prepared five travel tips for a visit of Venice:

 Maps don’t work either but don’t worry; you can always find the way in the end.
 The secure way is to follow the signs to the two most famous attractions – Ponte Rialto or St Marco square.